Does Sex Sell in the Luxury Real Estate Market?

 Have you been thinking about selling your luxury home in Johannesburg, South Africa?
 How does one go about marketing and selling luxury real estate?
 I would love the opportunity to personally explain what the entire process entails, and more importantly, what top luxury real estate agents such as myself will bring to the table with their customized marketing plans to get your luxury home sold!

-About the author: The above article “Does Sex Sell in the Luxury Real Estate Market” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with the Luxury Portfolio team of Chas Everitt International Group.
+About the author: The above article “Does Sex Sell in the Luxury Real Estate Market” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling luxury real estate in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!